pratiksabale09/healthcare_billing_system/README.md

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies
+- `SQL`: the folder to maintain SQL queries
+- `bills`: the folder to maintain all generated bills

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.